xinyaocse/EchoLLM_Code/README.md

 ---
 ## How to use the LeASR

-### demo
+### Demo

-If you simply want to try out LeASR, a lightweight automatic speech recognition (ASR) demo is provided in the **demo** folder.
+If you simply want to try out LeASR, a lightweight automatic speech recognition (ASR) demo is provided in the **Demo** folder.
 To run the demo, you only need to prepare an audio file and a fine-tuned model.
 For converience, contextual audio segments can be concatenated into a single input to streamline the recognition process.

 ### LeASR